 5 tips to win new work as a private tutor

-According to a survey by the Sutton Trust, the market in the UK has grown to an estimated £6 million in the last decade, with one in four school pupils now receiving private tuition.
-However, like with any business, one of the biggest challenges is finding new clients.
+According to a survey by the Sutton Trust, the private tutoring market in the UK has grown to an estimated £6 billion in the last decade, with one in four school pupils now receiving private tuition.
+However, this doesn’t guarantee all tutors work all of the time.
+Like with any business, one of the biggest challenges facing private tutors is finding new clients.
 The trick is discovering ways for clients to find you by increasing your profile.
-With many channels to go down, this can be relatively simple to achieve if you know how.
+With many advertising channels to go down, this can be relatively simple to achieve if you know how.

-Contact local schools
+5. Contact local schools/universities

 Need some help?

 0800 640 6600

 Mon - Fri 08:30 - 17:30

 Local rate and mobile friendlySupport